Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Introduction

 \section{Introduction}

 Intercurrent events refer to the events ``occurring after treatment initiation [of clinical trials] that affect either the interpretation of or the existence of the measurements associated with the clinical question of interest" \citep{ICH19}.
-In randomized controlled trials (RCT) with time-to-event outcomes, intercurrent events occur as either semi-competing events which prevent the primary outcome events or competing events which modify the hazard of primary outcome events.
-Five strategies have been proposed in the International Conference on Harmonization (ICH) E9 (R1) addendum to address intercurrent events, namely, treatment policy strategy, composite variable strategy, while on treatment strategy, hypothetical strategy and principal stratum strategy.
-These five strategies provide a general guideline for addressing intercurrent events.
-Different estimands answer different scientific questions.
-For example, the treatment policy strategy investigates the effect of a ``treatment policy'', initial treatment plus the intercurrent events as natural, and the composite variable strategy investigates the treatment effect on a composite outcome, a variable determined jointly by the primary outcome and the intercurrent event.
+In randomized controlled trials (RCT) with time-to-event outcomes, intercurrent events occur as either competing events, which prevent the primary outcome events, or semi-competing events, which modify the hazard of the primary outcome events.
+Five strategies have been proposed in the International Conference on Harmonization (ICH) E9 (R1) addendum to address intercurrent events, namely, treatment policy strategy, composite variable strategy, while on treatment strategy, hypothetical strategy, and principal stratum strategy.
+To answer a specific scientific question, a strategy with a particular estimand is chosen before the study design.
+For example, the treatment policy strategy investigates the effect of a ``treatment policy'', initial treatment plus the intercurrent events as natural.
+In contrast, the composite variable strategy investigates the treatment effect on a composite outcome, a variable determined jointly by the primary outcome event and intercurrent event \citep{rufibach2019treatment, kahan2024estimands, siegel2024time, fierenz2024current}.